scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 Introduction
 ------------

 In the quest to minimize time-to-first-result, data scientists are increasingly turning to cloud-based distributed computing with commercial vendors like Amazon Web Services (AWS).
-Cloud computing platforms have the advantage of scalability: users can access limitless computing resources to meet the demands of their computational workloads.
+Cloud computing platforms have the advantage of linear scalability: users can access limitless computing resources to meet the demands of their computational workloads.
 At the same time they offer elasticity: resources are provisioned as-needed and can be decomissioned when they are no longer needed.
-In data-intensive research scenarios in which large computational workloads are coupled with large amounts of data this could in principle offer substantial speedups.
-But because of the complexity and steep learning curve associated with a transition to cloud computing, it remains inaccessible to many researchers.
+In data-intensive research scenarios in which large computational workloads are coupled with large amounts of data this could, in principle, offer substantial speedups.

+But the complexity and learning curve associated with a transition to cloud computing make it inaccessible to beginners.
+This transition cost has been improving.
+For example, Dask :cite:`Rocklin2015-ra` used to be difficult to run in parallel but it is now more accessible, thanks in part to tools such as dask-ec2 :cite:`dask-ec2` and kubernetes/helm :cite:`helm`.
+Yet despite these improvements, the cloud remains inaccessible to many researchers who have not had previous exposure to distributed computing.

 A number of Python libraries have sought to close this gap by allowing users to interact seamlessly with AWS resources